 When a car crash happens, you should take the time to calmly consider your options and think about what you can do to help protect yourself as the potential victim of another party's negligence.
 What you decide to do in the moments, days, and weeks following a crash will set the stage for the recovery of your losses and compensation.

-Insurance companies and the court may look at your treatment timeline and recovery progress to verify if you are doing your part to contribute to your recovery instead of potentially causing delays or complications.
+- Stay Involved in Your Medical Treatment: Staying the course of your medical treatment under the advice of your medical providers will help you through your recovery by giving you the best chance at healing.
+Also, insurance companies and courts may look at your treatment timeline and recovery progress to verify if you are doing your part to contribute to your recovery instead of potentially causing delays or complications.

 Call a Car Accident Lawyer for a Free Consultation